Why is prompting hard? Understanding prompts on binary sequence predictors: RESULTS ON CIB-DGS

 Consider a pretraining DG $p=\BernMix(0.2, 0.7)$ and task DG $q=\mathrm{Bern}(0.7)$ ($q\in\mathcal{M}_p$).
-The theoretical $s^*$ is always a sequence of all \ONEs, since it causes the posterior $p_{\tau|x}$ to collapse on 0.7 most rapidly.
-However, such a sequence is atypical to the task DG, and would be unintuitive without knowing $p$.
-Can this prompt be identified?
-As \cref{fig:sensitivity}(left) shows, $\hat s$ is mostly correct for longer sequences when $\Lmax=5$.
-At $\Lmax=10$, the Transformer predictor has much lower proportion correct, even using very large optimization sets and long sequences.
-In addition, on the Bayes predictor, increasing sequence length $T$ can \emph{decrease} the odds of finding $s^*$, even for the Bayes predictor, which is counter-intuitive; see \Cref{sec:bernmix_bern_0.7_nonmonotonic} for an explanation.
-In addition, \Cref{sec:bernmix_bern_0.7_landscape} shows a flat loss ``landscape': there are many suboptimal prompts with similar losses \eqref{eq:log_loss_L} as $s^*$.
-Thus, when minimizing the empirical version \eqref{eq:log_loss_L_est}, randomness in a particular draw of $\DqN$ can easily shift the optimum to a prompt different to the theoretical $s^*$.
+The theoretical $s^*$ is always a sequence of all \ONEs, since it causes the posterior $p_{\tau|x}$ to concentrate on 0.7 most rapidly.
+However, such a prompt is atypical to the task DG, and would be unintuitive without knowing $p$.
+Optimized natural language prompts can also be surprising for the given task ~\citep[e.g.][]{daras2022discovering,he2024does,melamed2025demystifying}; which may be more effective at shifting the model's belief than more intuitive prompts.

-Why does the proportion correct decrease? \Cref{fig:sensitivity}(right) shows example empirical $\hat{s}$ for $\Lmax=5$.
-As $N$ increases, the \emph{support} of the distribution of $\hat{s}$ approaches $s^*$, but the \emph{probability} of finding a suboptimal prompt may increase (e.g., yellow dots). \Cref{sec:sensitivity_emp_dist} presents the distribution of $\hat s$ from all predictors, showing non-convergence to $s^*$ with inconsistent counts and interpretations.
+How likely can we find such a prompt empirically?
+As \cref{fig:sensitivity}(left) shows, the empirical $\hat s$ is mostly correct for longer sequences when $\Lmax=5$, but not at $\Lmax=10$ for the Transformer, even with a large $N$ and $T$.
+In addition, increasing sequence length $T$ can \emph{lower} the proportion correct, even when prompting the Bayes predictor; see \Cref{sec:bernmix_bern_0.7_nonmonotonic} for an explanation.
+In addition, \Cref{sec:bernmix_bern_0.7_landscape} shows a flat loss ``landscape'': there are many suboptimal prompts with similar losses \eqref{eq:log_loss_L} as $s^*$.
+Thus, the randomness in sampling $\DqN$ can shift the optimum to a different prompt near $s^*$.
+On frontier models, prompt search typically uses a small batch size ($\approx 200$)~\citep{deng2022rlprompt,pryzant2023automatic,fernando2023promptbreeder,hao2024optimizing}, raising the question how reliable the optimized prompts are.

-Note that the prompting strategy of using samples from the task $q\in\mathcal{M}_p$ is most likely suboptimal: sampling the all-\ONE sequence from the task DG is increasingly unlikely as T increases.
+How can the proportion correct decrease with increasing $N$? \Cref{fig:sensitivity}(right) shows the distribution of empirical $\hat{s}$ for $\Lmax=5$.
+As $N$ increases, the \emph{support} of this distribution approaches $s^*$, but the \emph{probability} of matching $s^*$ may decrease (e.g., yellow dots). \Cref{sec:sensitivity_emp_dist} presents the distribution of $\hat s$ from all predictors, showing non-convergence to $s^*$, with inconsistent counts of \ZEROs and \ONEs across runs.
+Note that the prompting strategy of using samples from the task $q\in\mathcal{M}_p$ is most likely suboptimal: sampling the all-\ONE sequence from the task DG is increasingly unlikely as $T$ increases.
 Knowledge of the pretraining DG is crucial to come up with and make sense of $s^*$.